zehavaOren/zehavaOren/README.md

 Zehava oren - Software Engineer
 Overview

 Welcome to my GitHub repository!
-This is where I showcase my journey as a software engineer, providing insights into my skills, experiences, and projects.
+This is where I showcase my journey as a Full stack developer, providing insights into my skills, experiences, and projects.
 Feel free to explore and get to know me better.
 About Me

 I am a dynamic and resourceful software engineer, specializing in full-stack development.
 My approach blends creative thinking with consistency, allowing me to thrive in challenging and pressure-filled environments.
 I possess a strong inclination for independent learning and practical problem-solving.